Bibisara Assaubayeva

-Bibisara Assaubayeva (Kazakh: Бибісара Асаубаева, Bibısara Asaubaeva; born 26 February 2004) is a Kazakhstani chess grandmaster.
-She is a two-time Women's World Blitz Chess Champion.
-She was given the award of Outstanding Female Chess Player of 2021 in Asia by FIDE when being still a teenager.
-She entered the Guinness World Records book in 2022, for her achievement as the youngest women's World Blitz Chess Champion, which she became in 2021 and retained in 2022.
+Bibisara Assaubayeva (Бибісара Асаубаева; born 26 February 2004) is a Kazakhstani chess grandmaster.
+She is the reigning three-time Women's World Blitz Chess Champion.
+She was given the award of Outstanding Female Chess Player of 2021 in Asia by the international chess governing body FIDE while still a teenager.
+She entered the Guinness World Records book in 2022 for her achievement as the youngest women's World Blitz Chess Champion, which she became in 2021 and retained in 2022 and 2025.

-At the 2025 Sharjah Masters tournament, Assaubayeva qualified for the grandmaster title.

 Biography

-Born in Taraz, Kazakhstan, Assaubayeva played her first chess game at the age of four, taught by her grandfather.
+Born in Taraz, Kazakhstan, Assaubayeva is the eldest of three children born to her mother, Liana Tanzharikova.
+She played her first chess game at the age of four, taught by her grandfather.
 She won her first city championship when she was six years old.
-She achieved the title of Woman FIDE Master in 2011, at the age of 7, when she won the World Youth Championships in Caldas Novas, Brazil in the Girls U8 section.
-Assaubayeva also competed in artistic gymnastics being a champion of Astana several times.
+She achieved the title of Woman FIDE Master at the age of 7 in 2011, when she won the World Youth Chess Championship in Caldas Novas, Brazil in the Girls U8 section.
+She also competed in artistic gymnastics, being a several-time champion of Astana, Kazakhstan.

+Chess career

+2016-2019

-In 2016 she moved with her family to live in Moscow and switched her federation affiliation to Russia.
-Assaubayeva won the gold medal at the World Cadets Championships in Batumi, Georgia in the Girls U12 category, and the next year, she won silver in the Girls U14 division in Montevideo, Uruguay.
-Also in 2017, at the age of 13, Assaubayeva competed in the European Individual Championship in Minsk.
-She won three games, lost three and drew four, gaining a norm for the title of International Master.
+In 2016, Assaubayeva moved to Moscow, Russia with her family and switched her federation affiliation to Russia.
+She won the gold medal at the World Cadets Chess Championship in Batumi, Georgia in the Girls U12 category, and the next year won silver in the Girls U14 division in Montevideo, Uruguay.
+Also in 2017, at the age of 13, she competed in the European Individual Championship in Minsk.
+She won three games, lost three, and drew four, gaining a norm for the title of International Master.

-In 2019 Assaubayeva decided to move back to Kazakhstan and switched her national federation to her native country; she never applied for the Russian citizenship while living in Russia.
-In March 2019 she made her debut in the Kazakhstani national team at the Women's World Team Championship on the 3rd and 2nd boards and gained 5 points out of 9; the result was the best in the team.
+In 2019, Assaubayeva decided to move back to Kazakhstan and switched her national federation back to it; she had never applied for Russian citizenship while living in Russia.
+In March 2019, she made her debut on the Kazakhstani national team at the Women's World Team Championship on the 3rd and 2nd boards and earned 5 points out of 9, which was the best result on the team.

+2021

+In August 2021, Assaubayeva won the Asian Continental Chess Championship/Asian Women's Continental Chess Championship with an undefeated score of 7.5/9 points, securing a spot in the FIDE Grand Swiss Tournament.

-In December 2021, she finished second behind Alexandra Kosteniuk in the Women's World Rapid Championship, held in Warsaw, Poland.
-2 days later she became the Women's World Blitz champion, winning the event held with a round to spare and a score of 14/17, winning 13 games.
-She defended her title the next year, at the World Blitz Chess Championship 2022 held in Almaty, Kazakhstan, where she won with a score of 13/17.
+In December 2021, Assaubayeva finished second behind Alexandra Kosteniuk in the Women's World Rapid Championship, held in Warsaw, Poland.
+Two days later, she became the Women's World Blitz champion, winning the event with a round to spare and a score of 14/17, winning 13 games.